Inflation, Hyperinflation and GDP – Protect Your Wealth with Gold

 Most Americans don’t know it but legally the bank owns the depositor’s funds immediately after they are deposited.
 Your money then belongs to the bank and you are an unsecured creditor holding IOUs.
 On 10 December 2012 the FDIC (before the Cypriot Bank theft) announced plans to convert depositors’ IOUs into “bank equity” if needed in preparation for the next financial catastrophe.
 No exceptions have been made for FDIC “insured” deposits.

 Protect Your Wealth with a Gold IRA

 Actually, the recent downturn has presented itself as an ideal opportunity to establish or bolster one’s position in gold.
 An investor can legally establish or rollover an IRA backed by precious metals including gold.
 Perhaps the safest and easiest way to fund a gold IRA is by purchasing gold numismatics such as American Eagles, Austrian Philharmonics or Canadian Maple Leafs.
-Or you can consult a reputable fund manager with proven performance such as Regal Assets.
+Or you can consult a reputable fund manager with proven performance.
 The fact is that no paper-based financial instrument – stocks, ETFs, bonds, etc. – can protect the investor from inflation.
 Remember the carnage of 2008 when millions of Americans lost their savings.
 Protect your investment with gold.
-Visit our recommended gold company today and request information on setting up a gold IRA.

 oh....hey....are you still here?
 Go buy some gold instead!